 The AOC receives funding to support its programs through appropriations and offsetting collections authorized by Congress.
-Funding for operating and capital expenditures is received as annual, multi-year, and no-year appropriations.
-This includes funding provided in the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), under the Capital Construction and Operations (CCO) account as well as other emergency supplemental appropriations.
+Funding for operating and capital expenditures is received as annual, multi-year and no-year appropriations.
+This includes emergency supplemental appropriations, if applicable.

 The appropriations that the AOC manages are listed below.
 Inactive funds are included below for full disclosure.